 Funkidory | Peckham

-Peckham’s home to many fine drinks institutions: there’s Frank’s, up on the roof of a carpark; Peckham Cellars, specialising in natural wine; and Kanpai, London’s one and only sake brewery.
-But for cocktails it has to be Funkidory, a pea green retro outfit that nails both the classics and their own signature creations like the Rye Lane and the Frozé Paloma
+There are many excellent bars in Peckham: there’s Frank’s, the pop up that appears every summer on the roof of a carpark; Peckham Cellars, specialising in natural wine; and Kanpai, London’s one and only sake brewery.
+But for cocktails it has to be Funkidory, a pea green retro outfit that nails both the classics and their own signature creations like the Rye Lane and the Frozé Paloma.

 Like this?
 Try… Shoreditch’s Lounge Bohemia, for similar 70s aesthetics and theatrical drinks.

 Details: 42 Peckham Rye, London, SE15 4JR | Book here

 A Belle Epoque-era cocktail tavern; where drinks arrive enveloped in smoke and served in an array of curious and unusual vessels.
 The cocktail menu hops through time, filled with excerpts from various historical texts as well as the drinks themselves – including one aged in a parmigiano reggiano barrel.
 And as the lovechild of two former Nightjar and Connaught barkeeps, it behoves every inch its pedigree.